Darien Protective Order Lawyer

 - Imposing restraint

 If you’re found guilty of a Class C felony, you would face a sentence of one to ten years in prison.
 In addition, the court may impose a fine of up to $10,000.
-These penalties for protective order violations are levied in addition to penalties for any additional crime involved in a case, although a protective order attorney in Darien could advocate for an alternative sentence if possible.
+These penalties for protective order violations are levied in addition to penalties for any other crime involved in a case, although an attorney in Darien could advocate for an alternative sentence if possible.